Fantasy baseball: Continued expansion

 In 1985, the Grandstand Sports Services launched the first nationally available rotisserie baseball leagues online through Q-Link (later America Online).
 Between 1985 and 1996, the Grandstand continued to improve on the game and the technology by being the first to offer automated drafting, real-time scoring, real-time trading and transactions, and continuous leagues.

-A national fantasy baseball game, Dugout Derby, was launched in 1990 in a number of newspapers throughout the United States, including the Hartford Courant, the Los Angeles Times, the Philadelphia Inquirer, and the Tampa Bay Times.
-Players chose their teams by calling a toll-free phone number and entering four-digit codes for each of their selections.
-Dugout Derby served as an early version of today's daily fantasy sports by rewarding each week's highest-scoring participants with vacation packages.
+A national fantasy baseball game, Dugout Derby, was developed by Robert Barbiere and Brad Wendkos in collaboration with the company Phoneworks as a telephone-based fantasy sports promotion.
+The game launched in 1989 in a number of newspapers throughout the United States, including the Hartford Courant, the Los Angeles Times, the Philadelphia Inquirer, and the Tampa Bay Times.
+Players selected their teams by calling a toll-free phone number and entering four-digit codes for each of their choices.
+Dugout Derby is considered an early predecessor to modern daily fantasy sports, awarding weekly vacation packages to top-scoring participants.
+Its success led to the creation of similar fantasy contests for other sports.

 The growth of the Internet during the 1990s brought a "broad demographic shift in fantasy sports participation" because it enabled fantasy sports participants to instantaneously download tabulated statistics, rather than having to search for box scores of individual games in newspapers and keep track of cumulative statistics on paper.
 In 1995, ESPN launched its first entirely Internet-based fantasy baseball game, with other major sports and entertainment companies following suit in the ensuing years.
 In the early 1990s, estimates of total fantasy sports participation in the United States and Canada ranged from 1 to 3 million; by 2003, the number of players had grown to 15.2 million.

 Daily fantasy sports are accelerated versions of the traditional fantasy format in which contests are conducted over shorter periods than a full season, often lasting one week or even a single day.
 The first major daily fantasy sports company, FanDuel, was founded in 2009 as a spin-off of a Scottish prediction market company.
 DraftKings, now the other major daily fantasy firm, was founded in 2012.
 In April 2013, MLB invested an undisclosed amount in DraftKings, making it the first professional sports organization in the United States to invest in daily fantasy sports.
 In 2015, DraftKings became the official daily fantasy game of MLB, a move that Business Wire called "the most comprehensive league partnership in daily fantasy sports history" at the time.

 As of 2022, an estimated 62.5 million people played fantasy sports in the United States and Canada, per the Fantasy Sports & Gaming Association, and around one out of five fantasy participants played fantasy baseball.